ethereum/annotated-spec/README.md

             decrease_balance(state, ValidatorIndex(index), penalty)
 ```

-This is the code that processes the anti-correlation penalty rule (that if you get slashed, you can penalized a portion of your balance equal to three times the portion of all depositors that got slashed around the same time period; see [here](https://notes.ethereum.org/@vbuterin/rkhCgQteN?type=view#Slashing-and-anti-correlation-penalties) for why this is done).
-The idea is that `state.slashings` is a cyclically-overwriting array that stores the last 4 eeks worth of total slashings in each epoch (eg. if the current epoch is 53 and if `EPOCHS_PER_SLASHINGS_VECTOR` were equal to 10, its elements would store the total slashings in epochs `[50, 51, 52, 53, 44, 45, 46, 47, 48, 49]` respectively).
-Hence, if we simply take its sum, we get the total slashings in the last `EPOCHS_PER_SLASHINGS_VECTOR` epochs.
+This is the code that processes the proportional slashing penalty rule described [above](#anti-correlation).
+The idea is that `state.slashings` is an array where the i'th element in the array contains the total ETH balance of validators slashed in the most recent `(i % EPOCHS_PER_SLASHINGS_VECTOR)`'th epoch, where `EPOCHS_PER_SLASHINGS_VECTOR` is the number of epochs in 4 eeks.
+For example, if the current epoch is 53 and if `EPOCHS_PER_SLASHINGS_VECTOR` were equal to 10, its elements would store the total ETH balanced slashed in epochs `[50, 51, 52, 53, 44, 45, 46, 47, 48, 49]` respectively.
+If we simply take the sum of this array, we get the total slashings in the last `EPOCHS_PER_SLASHINGS_VECTOR` epochs, regardless of what position in the array is currently being updated.

-Note that we do this _halfway through_ the 4-eek period that is both the mandatory withdrawal delay for slashed validators and the length of the slashings vector.
+Note that we calculate penalties for a slashed validator _halfway through_ the 4-eek period that is both the mandatory withdrawal delay for slashed validators and the length of the slashings vector.
 This means that if you get slashed, your penalty is calculated based on the portion of validator slashed in the period (2 eeks before you were slashed ...
 2 eeks after you were slashed).
+This is done because either of the alternatives (using the [4 eeks before..... time slashed] or [time slashed...
+4 eeks after] timespans) run into the problem that even if very many validators were slashed around the same time, either the first or the last validators to be slashed would incur very small penalties.

 #### Final updates